DerivedFunction/acct-cik/prompt.md

 **0 – Confirmed derivative usage in the reporting year with 100% certainty**

 * **Condition:** Paragraph explicitly mentions derivatives **and** clearly states the **reporting year**, **and** includes **quantitative evidence** (e.g., dollar amounts, notional values, or transaction counts).
-* **Do not include:** paragraphs that only mention derivatives in general or past/future periods.
+* **Do not include:** paragraphs that only mention derivatives in general or past/future periods, or dollar amounts equal to 0 for the reporting year.
 * **Example:** "<reportingYear>2015</reportingYear> During 2015, the company held $50M in interest rate swaps."
 * **Reasoning:** Dollar amount ($50M) and the year matches (reportingYear = 2015)